mordauntfamilyhistory.com

 • Mary Beatrice Thynne (1903 - 1974)

-• Henry Frederick Thynne (1905 - 1992) 6th Marquess Bath
+• Henry Frederick Thynne (1905 - 1992) 6th Marquess of Bath

 • Irene Mordaunt (abt.
 1881 - 1969).
-She married Sir Robert Caradoc Hamilton in 1907.
+She married Sir Robert Caradoc Hamilton, bart, in 1907.
+Curiously, her father bequeathed the family's principal seat and estate, Walton Hall, to her eldest son, Richard.

 • Lillian Mordaunt (1882 - ?).
-She married in Mildmay Francis Hall in 1904.
+She married Mildmay Francis Hall in 1904.

 • Cicely Mordaunt (1889 - ?)